 Our research indicates that the release of microplastics from blades due to rain-induced LEE is negligible compared to other sources.
-However, the author emphasizes the need for future research to develop mitigation strategies, such as new erosion-resistant coatings, maintenance practices for erosion prevention and turbine operational erosion-safe modes that could potentially eliminate these emissions entirely.
+However, the authors emphasize the need for future research to develop mitigation strategies, such as new erosion-resistant coatings, maintenance practices for erosion prevention, and turbine operational erosionsafe modes that could potentially eliminate these emissions entirely.
 Future research is also necessary to address the unresolved aspects of this study.

-- 380 As previously mentioned, our analytical estimate relies on numerous assumptions and models that need validation.
-In our work we used short-term offshore measurement to estimate the impact of erosion.
+As previously mentioned, our analytical estimate relies on numerous assumptions and models that need validation.
+In our work, we used short-term offshore measurements to estimate the impact of erosion.
 Future research should focus on understanding long-term rain and wind conditions, considering the increase in extreme events due to climate change.
 Furthermore, future research should validate and enhance the representativeness of rain erosion tests and evaluate the impact of UV exposure and hailstones on blade erosion.
-Additionally, our research did not consider other sources of microplastics from various wind - turbine components or maintenance activities such as repairs.
+Additionally, our research did not consider other sources of microplastics from various wind turbine components or maintenance activities such as repairs.
 These sources, which we currently cannot quantify, could be significant.
 Furthermore, we highlight the need for additional research to assess the fate of microplastics generated from the LEP systems used in modern wind turbines, through measurements taken around wind turbine installations.
-Additionally, our research did not evaluate the toxicity of wind turbine polymers released as microplastics into the environment, nor is it clear how these polymers decompose in a marine environment. - 390 Author contributions.
-M. C.: Conceptualized the paper, developed the methodology for evaluating leading edge erosion using weather data, and conducted the analysis of the results.
-A. S.: Performed the material flow analysis, and conducted the analysis of the results.
-H. S.: Developed the erosion model.
-H. van der M. M.: Collected and integrated information from the Global Offshore Wind Farms Database, stakeholders and The Netherlands Enterprise Agency (RVO).
+Additionally, our research did not evaluate the toxicity of wind turbine polymers released as microplastics into the environment, nor is it clear how these polymers decompose in a marine environment.